 Um, okay…I was all, what about the Statue of Liberty or Empire State Building or dinosaur bones or Times Square?
 I got a bunch of “yeah sure” and “whatever you want.”
 It actually made my planning easier though, I just had to work in two for sure activities, and the rest of the itinerary is as long as we have time activities.
 I bought a street/subway map of the city so I could plot a course and get the most out of each day (2 full days + 1 evening and 1 morning).

 Requiring a place to stow the car made the hotel shopping a million times more difficult.
 I researched rooms in various parts of the city, and there are definitely some really great places to stay.
 I especially liked some of the smaller hotels and spots like Hotel 91, but most of them did not offer any parking.
 They either suggested a nearby parking deck or the parking was so expensive it made the room rate out of our budget.

 I considered Staten Island for a minute or two.
 I looked at a couple of the common chain hotels, and they had decent prices with (as far as I could tell) free parking, but most of the travel articles do not recommend staying on Staten Island due to the excessive travel time to Manhattan activities.

 L.I.C. is the westernmost neighborhood of Queens and has recently become a thriving arts community.
 According to several travel message boards, it is a good alternative to staying in “the city” and is still accessible from Manhattan via the subway.
-Parking is offered at all of the hotels I checked out and no mention of vermin in the Yelp reviews!
+Parking is offered at the hotel and no mention of vermin in the Yelp reviews!
 Yay!
 Problem #1 solved.